Optimally Scheduling Public Safety Power Shutoffs: Analysis of Policies

 $\text{ for all } w \in \RR, k=1, 2, \ldots, N, \xx \in \XX, u \in \left\{0,1 \right\}, \text{ and } d = 1, 2, \ldots, T$, and

 for all $w \in \RR, \xx \in \XX, u \in \left\{0,1 \right\}, \text{ and } d = 1, 2, \ldots, T$.

 The dynamic program~\eqref{eq:dp_psps_budget}$-$\eqref{eq:v_0} admits a closed-form, easily-implementable optimal policy.
 We then show that problem~\eqref{eq:min_mag_noE}, which is equivalent to~\eqref{eq:dp_psps_budget}$-$\eqref{eq:v_0}, is asymptotically equivalent to the original problem~\eqref{eq:min_unconstrained} under certain conditions.
 Problem~\eqref{eq:dp_psps_budget}$-$\eqref{eq:v_0} can be interpreted as an instance of the multiple secretary problem~\citep{arlotto2019uniformly} with the addition of a switching cost and a regularizer.
+The switching cost further adds a time-dependent constraint to the problem.
+This will lead to more conservative decision-making in general but to a more sensitive policy immediately following a PSPS.
 The regularizer takes the form of an offset which penalizes the worst decision that can be taken, i.e., selecting a day with low expected wildfire risks.
-We adapt the results~\citep[Appendix C]{arlotto2019uniformly} to construct the optimal policy for~\eqref{eq:dp_psps_budget}$-$\eqref{eq:v_0}, which was shown above in Proposition~\ref{prop:policy_psps}.
+It can be interpreted as a sparsity regularizer.
+Consequently, it may lead to decision sequences for which the budget may not be fully used, which was not considered in prior multiple secretary formulations.
+We adapt the results~\citep[Appendix C]{arlotto2019uniformly} to include switching costs and the regularizer and obtain the optimal policy for~\eqref{eq:dp_psps_budget}$-$\eqref{eq:v_0}, as shown above in Proposition~\ref{prop:policy_psps}.

 \proof{Proof of Proposition~\ref{prop:policy_psps}.} Let $e_{d-1}(\xs) = \E\left[ \left.A_{d-1}f_{d-1}\left(\XX_{d-1}\right)\right| \XX_{d} = \xs \right]$ and $p_\xx(\xs) = \Pr\left[\left.\XX_d = \xs \right| \XX_{d+1} = \xx \right]$ to simplify notation.
 We first show that